-So, time may be of the essence when it comes to getting meals on the table.
-Bonus points if they’re nutrient-dense and delicious too.
-To help you out with your cooking fatigue, we pulled some of our favorite easy vegetarian dinners from the Cook With Us video archives.
+The point?
+Your food choices and restrictions are your own, and regardless of the type of vegetarian meal regime you follow (including none of the above—also cool), this list is meant to help you get delicious, veggie-packed meals on the table when you're short on time.
+Here, a roundup of some of our favorite easy vegetarian dinners from the Cook With Us video archives.
 All of them are vegetable forward, and quite a few are vegan-friendly, too (either as is or with a few easy modifications).
-Next time you’re in a dinner rut, you know where to turn.
+Next time you're in a dinner rut, you know where to turn.

 Keep reading for delicious, easy vegetarian dinners to try at home, straight from top chefs: